electron/electron/docs/tutorial/quick-start.md

 ### Manually Downloaded Electron Binary

-If you downloaded Electron manually, you can also just use the included binary to execute your app directly.
+If you downloaded Electron manually, you can also use the included binary to execute your app directly.

 #### Windows